carla-simulator/rllib-integration/README.md

 python3 dqn_train.py dqn_example/dqn_config.yaml --name dqn
 ```

 **Note:** The default configuration uses 1 GPU and 12 CPUs, so if your current instance doesn't have that amount of capacity, lower the numbers at the `dqn_example/dqn_config.yaml`.
+Additionally, if you are having out of memory problems, consider reducing the `buffer_size` parameter.

 ## Running on AWS